 “Consent means that there should be a real purpose on the part of both bride and bridegroom to enter into matrimony and not merely for namesake.”

-For performing a valid Nikkah you need to pay heed to these actions:
+For performing a valid Nikah you need to pay heed to these actions:

 - Two witnesses need to be present at the time of Nikkah.

-- The bride’s consent is mandatory for proceeding with the marriage ceremony.
+- The bride’s consent is mandatory for proceeding with the civil marriage ceremony.

-Can Nikah For Court Marriage Be Done Over The Phone?
+Can Nikah For Civil Marriage Be Done Over The Phone?

-If you are interested in court marriage, then you should have a clear idea about the legal aspect of court marriage in Pakistan.
-This knowledge will help you get married to the court without any hassle.
-I am going to tell you about the laws governing court marriage and how can it be done in Pakistan.
+If you are interested in court marriage/civil marriage, then you should have a clear idea about the legal aspect of civil marriage in Pakistan.
+This knowledge will help you get married without any hassle.
+I am going to tell you about the laws governing civil marriage and how can it be done in Pakistan.

-For performing a court marriage, one has to do nikah first, which is a religious procedure where two witnesses are required.
+For performing a civil marriage or court marriage, one has to do nikah necessarily, which is a religious procedure where two witnesses are required.
 This means if you want your nikah ceremony performed over the phone, then both parties must be present at their respective ends with two witnesses each for witnessing their agreement in front of Allah SWT by saying “Qubool Hai” (I accept).

-Can I Do Nikah For Court Marriage, Without Getting it Registered?
+Can I Do Nikah For Civil Marriage, Without Getting it Registered?

 A nikah is a sacred act, so the nikah performed without registration is still valid as per Islamic Sharia, but not valid as per the law of Pakistan.
-But unregistered nikah has some serious consequences and problems.
+Unregistered nikah has some serious consequences and problems.

 For a valid nikah, you need to follow all the rules of nikah in Pakistan.
-After performing the Nikkah ceremony, there are some rules and regulations that must be followed.
-You can register your Nikkah, but this important step will save you from many problems in the future.
+After performing the Nikah ceremony, there are some rules and regulations that must be followed.
+You should get register your Nikkah, and this important step will save you from many problems in the future.